Woodhead line: Electrification

 Electrification was first mooted by the Great Central Railway, owing to the difficulties of operating heavy steam-hauled coal trains on the Penistone–Wath section (the Worsborough branch); a line with steep gradients and several tunnels.
 Definitive plans were drawn up by the LNER in 1936; many of the gantries for the catenary were erected before the Second World War.

 The Second World War prevented progress on electrification, but the plans were restarted immediately after the war; however, this time with plans for a new double-track Woodhead Tunnel.
 This third Woodhead Tunnel was constructed to replace the twin single-bore Victorian tunnels, which had been damaged by years of smoke from steam engines.
 A second Thurgoland Tunnel was also required, as the existing tunnel had inadequate clearance for twin electrified lines.

 The Manchester–Sheffield–Wath electrification project was finally completed in 1955, using overhead wires energised at 1,500 volts DC.
 Whilst this was tried and tested technology (and is still standard in the Netherlands), the comparatively low voltage meant that a large number of electricity substations and heavy cabling would be required.
 It also made regenerative braking by transfer of power from descending to ascending trains in the same section of line comparatively straightforward.
 The main contractor for the electrification work was Bruce Peebles & Co.
 Ltd., Edinburgh.
 Following technological developments, especially in France, 1.5 kV DC was soon superseded by the later network standard of 25 kV AC.
 This left the Woodhead line as the only main line in the UK with 1.5 kV DC electrification.

 New electric locomotives for the line were constructed at Gorton locomotive works, Manchester.
 These were the EM1/Class 76, for freight trains and some passenger duties, and EM2/Class 77 locomotives for express passenger trains.
 Given the steep gradients on the line, the locomotives were able to use regenerative braking on their descent from Woodhead.
 Rheostatic braking was also later added.
 Additionally, Class 506 electric multiple units were built for suburban services between Manchester, Glossop and Hadfield.
-A new depot at Reddish, situated on the Fallowfield Loop line, was built in 1954 to maintain the new locomotives and EMUs.
+A new depot, Reddish Electric Depot, situated on the Fallowfield Loop line, was built in 1954 to maintain the new locomotives and EMUs.